Chapter 2.1.1 Scotland’s targets

 Behaviour change

-While Scottish Ministers are required to report on emissions attributable to Scottish consumption of goods and services, no targets to reduce these emissions currently exist.
+While Scottish Ministers are required to report on emissions attributable to Scottish consumption of goods and services, no specific targets to reduce these emissions currently exist.

 Scotland’s global climate footprint

 Where emissions embedded in imports to Scotland came from in 2019 (excluding the 37% which comes from the rest of the UK).
-15
+17

 This policy would have co-benefits for nature protection and restoration.